Fatkid-py/projects/README.md

 # projects

-This is a dump of projects for feedback for improvements in my knowledge
+I am placing my projects in this repository for feedback to help further my knowledge in the Python language.